-The strike price sets the floor futures price because this is the point at which the option begins to accrue exercise value which offsets the declining value of the cash grain.
+The strike price sets the floor futures price because this is the point at which the option begins to accrue exercise value which offsets the declining value of the cash crop.

-To translate this into a floor price for cash grain, you must estimate what the cash price will be when the futures price reaches the strike price.
+To translate this into a floor price for a cash crop, you must estimate what the cash price will be when the futures price reaches the strike price.
 Do this by subtracting the expected basis from the strike price.
-This is the basis you expect will exist when you plan to sell the option and the grain.
+This is the basis you expect will exist when you plan to sell the option and the crop.

 The net cash floor price is the cash floor price less the put premium and trading costs.

 To implement this strategy, purchase the put option now.
-Later, when the grain is sold, also sell the option.
-If the price declines, as shown in Figure 2, the money made on the option will offset the loss on the cash grain.
-If the price rises, the option expires and the cash grain is sold for the higher price, as shown in Figure 3.
+Later, when the crop is sold, also sell the option.
+If the price declines, as shown in Figure 2, the money made on the option will offset the loss on the cash crop.
+If the price rises, the option expires and the cash crop is sold for the higher price, as shown in Figure 3.

-As shown in these examples, whenever the futures price is at or below the strike price, the net price is $6.10.
+As shown in Example 1, whenever the futures price is at or below the strike price, the net price is $6.10.

 The actual floor price will differ only due to changes in basis, not changes in futures price.

-Because the basis is 10 cents narrower, the cash price is 10 cents higher, resulting in a 10 cents higher price than the previous example.
+Because the basis in Example 2 is $.10 narrower, the cash price is $.10 higher, resulting in a $.10 higher price than the previous example.
 The opposite is true if the basis is wider.

-If the futures price is above the strike price, the cash grain is sold for the higher price and the option is allowed to expire.
+If the futures price is above the strike price, as in Example 3, the cash crop is sold for the higher price and the option is allowed to expire.